FNNDSC/miniChRIS-docker/README.md

 1. joining a docker swarm
 2. figuring out the [`STOREBASE` environment variable](https://github.com/FNNDSC/ChRIS_ultron_backEnd/blob/78670f6abf0b6ebac7aeef75989893b4502d4823/docker-compose_dev.yml#L208-L222)

-`pman` is messy because it is a container which spawns other containers on its host.
+`pman` is special because it itself is a container which spawns other containers on its host.

 It needs `/var/run/docker.sock` to be mounted inside the container.
 We can resolve the two setup requirements by connecting to the host's dockerd.